KULL-Centre/_2025_Voutsinos_degron_cytosol/README.md

 Peptide abundance predictor (PAP)
 ---------------------------------

 Predictive models described in the paper are available in the script models/PAP.py.
-The neural network model requires a weight file compressed in models/pap_weights.tgz and depends on Keras2 available in tensorflow version 2.14.
+The neural network model requires a weight file compressed in models/pap_weights.tgz ~~and depends on Keras2 available in tensorflow version 2.14~~.

+Update Jan 13, 2026: Weights are reformatted to H5 format making PAP.py compatible with all tested versions of Keras3.
+PapLab.ipynb updated accordingly.

 PAP webserver
 -------------